MasterHunterr/CryXmlB/README.md

 # CryXmlB
 CryXmlB to XML converter
-fix bt  Mphammed Hussin (MasterHunterr)
+fix by  Mphammed Hussin (MasterHunterr)